tangert/cradle/README.md

 #### Edges
 Edges are arrows between nodes that link them together.

-This is biased right now towards people who natively read/write LTR languages (because I speak English), but I'm thinking of making a config section for any spec where you can set the parsing to RTL, which would switch the symbols for Forward and backward edges.
+This is biased right now towards people who read/write LTR languages (because I speak English), but I'm thinking of making a config section for any spec where you can set the parsing to RTL, which would switch the symbols for Forward and backward edges.

 There are three kinds:
 - Forward `->`